Minirin Injection (Desmopressin Acetate)

 Pregnancy and Breastfeeding

-Minirin Injection should only be given during pregnancy if absolutely necessary.
-Your doctor will discuss the risks and benefits with you.
-This medication is not recommended while breastfeeding.
+Consult your doctor if you are pregnant or breastfeeding.
+Minirin Injection should only be used during pregnancy if necessary, and it is not recommended while breastfeeding.

-Elderly Patients: Elderly patients may be at increased risk of experiencing side effects from this medication.
+Elderly Patients With Dementia: Elderly patients may be at increased risk for side effects.

 Drug Interactions